Kristen-Gallant/ON-Text-Recognition-Compose/README.md

-# 📷 TextScope — On-Device Text Recognition with Jetpack Compose & ML Kit
+# ON Text Recognision Jetpack Compose— On-Device Text Recognition with Jetpack Compose & ML Kit

 ## ANDROID APP TO EXTRACT TEXT FROM IMAGES

-# TextScope is a modern Android application built with Jetpack Compose and ML Kit, designed to recognize text from images using on-device machine learning.
+# ON Text Recognision Jetpack Compose is a modern Android application built with Jetpack Compose and ML Kit, designed to recognize text from images using on-device machine learning.
 Whether you capture a photo or choose one from your gallery, TextScope instantly scans and displays the extracted text in a sleek and responsive UI.

 # Features
 * Real-time Text Recognition using Google's ML Kit.